Lectionary Bible Studies and Sermons

 ii] Christ's submission to the curse was "for us" (for our sake).
 He suffered the consequence of the curse on our behalf - instead of us.
 As Luther put it, "forsaken for me".

 iii] By means of his submission, Christ has "redeemed" those under the condemnation of the law's curse.
-By fulfilling the law's demands on our behalf, both keeping it and submitting to its punitive punishment ("curse"), we are set free, liberated, from its punitive claims over us, as well as its legal demands on us.
-We are no longer under the condemnation of the law, nor the demands of the law as an instrument for God's approval.
+By fulfilling the law's demands on our behalf, both keeping it and submitting to its punitive punishment ("curse"), we are set free, liberated, from its punitive claims over us.
+We are no longer under the condemnation of the law.

 iv] In v14 Paul describes the ultimate purpose of Christ's redemptive work.
 Its purpose is that the promised "blessing", once offered to Abraham, might now extend to all the world.
-This blessing is justification, which Paul describes here in terms of our reception of the Holy Spirit.
-A right-standing before God, by grace through faith, entails a total self-giving of himself to us, an indwelling of his being.
-Standing approved before God involves experiencing his total loving acceptance for eternity.
+This blessing is encapsulated in one word, "life", which Paul describes here in terms of our reception of the Holy Spirit.
+Our right-standing before God, by grace through faith, carries with it the fullness of God's blessings, even to the indwelling of his being.
+Standing approved before God involves experiencing his loving acceptance for eternity.

 Discussion